Working with Snakemake

 Start your Snakemake workflow with the following command:

 Feel free to modify the MRSA workflow according to this example.
-As Apptainer is a container software that was developed for HPC clusters, and for example the Mac version is still a beta version, it might not work to run your updated Snakemake workflow with Apptainer locally on your computer.
+As Apptainer is a container software that was developed for HPC clusters with only limited support on e.g. Macs, it might not work to run your updated Snakemake workflow with Apptainer locally on your computer.
 In the next section we explain how you can run Snakemake workflows on UPPMAX where Apptainer is pre-installed.

 If you need to run a Snakemake workflow on a high-performance computing (HPC) cluster you have a wide range of options at your disposal.
 Via the plugin catalogue you can find plugins that will add support for various HPC schedulers to Snakemake.